Troubleshoot errors in Snowflake Notebooks¶

 Early disconnection¶

 The notebook session runs as a stored procedure.
-If your notebook is unexpectedly disconnecting before the 1 hour timeout, your ACCOUNTADMIN or the warehouse owner could have set the STATEMENT_TIMEOUT_IN_SECONDS parameter to a particular value (for example, 5 mins), which limits how long all statements can run on the warehouse, including notebook sessions.
-This parameter is set at the warehouse or account level and when it is set for both a warehouse and a session, the lowest non-zero value is enforced.
+The timeout is 30 minutes on Warehouse Runtime and 60 minutes on Container Runtime.
+If your notebook unexpectedly disconnects before the timeout, your ACCOUNTADMIN or the warehouse owner might have set the STATEMENT_TIMEOUT_IN_SECONDS parameter to a particular value (for example, 5 minutes), which limits how long all statements can run on the warehouse, including notebook sessions.
+This parameter is set at the warehouse or account level, and when it is set for both a warehouse and a session, the lowest non-zero value is enforced.

 For details on the idle time setting, see Idle time and reconnection.